Japan's climate season

-Using a Japan rail pass couldn’t be more simple!
-Overall the pass is a tourist-friendly, strictly out of country purchase that permits travel virtually anywhere in Japan over a 7, 14 or 21 day period.
-The pass is amazingly useful for exploring Japan, all you need to do is present your documents at an ‘Exchange Office’ in their original and physical form and then travelling freedom is yours.
-We would recommend booking your onward train to your next location as soon as you arrive – this way you’ll know what time to be at the station for your departure!
+Very easy.
+Overall, the Japan rail pass is a tourist-friendly, strictly out-of-country purchase that permits travel virtually anywhere in Japan over a 7, 14 or 21 day period.
+The pass is amazingly useful for exploring Japan.
+All you need to do is present your documents at an ‘Exchange Office’ in their original and physical form and then travelling freedom is yours.
+We would recommend booking your onward train to your next location as soon as you arrive – this way you’ll know what time to be at the station for your departure.

 When is the best time to visit?

 Outside of the popular cherry blossom season, autumn is a beautiful time of year to take a trip to Japan.
 In September to November, you’ll find trees dressed in autumnal leaves, pleasant temperatures of 18° to 26°C and generally clear skies.
 The autumn season is known to attract as many people as cherry blossom season.
 People all over Japan set out to find the best spot to see the impressive mix of yellow, orange and red leaves.